test-fullautomation/robotframework-tutorial/900_building_testsuites/doc_src/exercise-06.robot.rst

 Content
 -------

-``exercise-06`` demonstrates the usage of local configuration files.
+``exercise-06`` demonstrates the usage of local parameter configuration files.

 Background: In previous exercises we handled common parameters that are valid for all variants, and we handled variant specific parameters.
 Already in the introduction we mentioned a third level: parameters that are specific for certain test benches.